selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 ```bash
 ls /dev/cu.usbserial*
 ```
 Different OS versions may have different port names, and the absence of ports may indicate a connection, driver or hardware related issue.
+See [FAQ](../../faq.md/#why-isnt-my-device-charging-or-being-recognized-when-connected-to-the-computers-usb) for more info.

 ----8<----
 tips-after-install.en.txt